nathanielshak/advancedprogramming/Projects/hangman/README.md

 ### Milestone 5 : Getting your hangman to work for any word!

-Our algorithm should currently be quite easy to use for any word - all we have to make a code change.
+Our algorithm should currently be quite easy to use for any word - all we have to make a code change to change `secret word` and `dashes`.
 However, what we could do is make it even more fun and allow someone to type in a secret word at the start of the game, and have other people guess the word.

 We can re-use a lot of concepts from the previous milestones, specifically `raw_input()`.

 Give it a shot before looking at [hangman5](hangman5.py)

 ### Milestone 6 : Celebrate!

 You now have a fully functional hangman game that you can run in your terminal, Congratulations!

 As a future exercise, you can think about how to add some cool features like:

 * Have hangman not be sensitive about the case of the letter.
 * Have the hangman game in place (not have a series of hangmen print out in the terminal, but instead the same one look like its updating)
 * Have many more parts in the hangman
 * Have hangman work for phrases in addition to words.
 * Have timeouts for guesses.